eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/zarr_vs_safe.md

 [Data Retrieval and Efficiency](TODO) section shows how this is more efficient in terms of both network bandwidth and compute resources.

+TODO, explain that we will first show Zarr and then show SAFE?

 ## Zarr example

-The following example is explored in more detail in the [previous tutorial](./eopf_zarr.md).
-In short, the code to access the correct STAC item and visualize the quicklook is:
+The following example shows how to access the 60-metre resolution quicklook of a Sentinel-2 mission (TODO -\> what is this exactly)?
+It is explored in more detail in the [previous tutorial](./eopf_zarr.md), which we recommend reviewing first for full context.
+For comparison to an example using SAFE data, we set up `zarr_start` and `zarr_end` to time the data retrieval and visualisation process.

-TODO, note about timing this process?

 ``` r
 zarr_start <- Sys.time()